lucav76/Fibry/README.md

 Some warnings
 ===
-Fibry is experimental, and to leverage its potential you need to use Loom, which is a project under development that it's not clear when it will be merged into the OpenJDK, though clearly the development is very active and proceeding well.
+Fibry is experimental, and to leverage its potential you need to use Loom, which is a project under development that it's not clear when it will be merged into the OpenJDK; that said, the development of Loom seems very active and proceeding well.
 I suspect that Loom has some bugs, as I saw some errors popping up when exchanging sync messages between a thread and a fiber, so it might be better to not mix them for now.
 If you start to use Fibry and find some bugs, please notify me.

-Not every network operation is Fiber Friendly, at the moment.
-You can find a list [here](https://wiki.openjdk.java.net/display/loom/Networking+IO).
+Not every network operation is *fiber friendly*, at the moment.
+You can find a list of what works and what does not [here](https://wiki.openjdk.java.net/display/loom/Networking+IO).
-In particular UDP is only partly supported.
+In particular UDP is only partially supported.
 Selectors are also not supported, but as avoiding non-blocking operation is a key goal of fibers, this should not be a concern.

 At the moment I have no plans to make a distributed version of Fibry, but if there is real interest I would be happy to do it.